wondrousWebWorks/portfolio/README.md

 #### Images

 The image for the **Hero** shot in the site header was taken from [PNGTREE](https://pngtree.com/) and chosen because it complements the site's chosen colour scheme.
 Images for **Blog** entries were taken from [Pexels](https://www.pexels.com/) and selected to portray the general topic of each blog.
 Project images were taken from [Am I Responsive?](http://ami.responsivedesign.is/) to show a responsive layout for each project.
 The **wondrousWebWorks()** logo was created by me.

+#### Colours

+I decided on using my favourite colour, called **cadetblue** (*#5f9ea0* in hex) as the primary site colour.
+A triadic colour scheme was then generated [here](https://www.sessions.edu/color-calculator/).
+In addition to this, **eerie black** (*#1c1c1c* in hex) was chosen as background colour for the site body as the site was designed to be displayed in "dark mode".
+In order to make text legible, **#f7f7f7** was chosen as text colour where required.
+See below for more details.
+All colours complement each other very well, and provide a good level of contrast to increase legibility and highlight various areas of the page.

 ## Technologies Used